 Manitoba is one of Canada's most welcoming provinces.
 It is one of the top five destinations for skilled immigrants, refugees, international students, and family-sponsored newcomers from all over the world.
-The top languages spoken here are English, German, French, Tagalog (Filipino), Cree, Ukrainian, Chinese, Punjabi, Spanish, and Ojibwe.
+Among the top languages spoken here are English and French, German, Tagalog (Filipino), Cree, Ukrainian, Chinese, Punjabi, Spanish, and Ojibwe.